alexch/codelikethis/public/lessons/tricks_of_the_trade/how_to_demo.md

 # It's not a demo unless something goes wrong

 Relax.
 Make a self-deprecating joke.
-The audience is on your side.
+Remember that the audience is on your side.

+# Answering Questions

+* Let the questioner finish
+    * Don't cut them off!
+Keep nodding and let them finish their thought.
+* Repeat the question
+    * or at least acknowledge its claims
+* Thank the questioner
+* Don't be defensive!

 # Team Demos